-Certain family members of principal U nonimmigrant status (U-1 visa) holders, who are living either in the U.S or abroad, may be eligible to apply for green cards when the principal applicant does so -- even though they were left out of the original application for U status or the relationship arose after it was granted.
+Certain family members of principal U nonimmigrant status (U-1 visa) holders, who are living either in the U.S or abroad, might be eligible to apply for green cards when the principal applicant does so—even if they were left out of the original application for U status or the relationship arose after it was granted.
 The technical term for this is that they adjust their status to lawful permanent resident (LPR).

 There are five requirements that must be met before someone with U-1 status can petition for a green card on behalf of a family member:

 Each of these requirements is discussed in more detail in the sections below.